mderisio/100daysofcode/Daily Log.md

 **Today's Progress**: Learned a bit about random number generator rand() and seed the rand srand(); continuing learning about static variables and literals.
 Finally, I implemented a loop for a simple guess game I wanted to code.

 **Thoughts:** Day 4, learning the fundamentals while having fun combining the basics.

+## Day 5: December 21, 2021

+**Today's Progress**: Following GeeksforGeeks C programming course I learned more about literals, character and string literals, and type conversion.
+I wrote a very short and simple program that compute the resonance frequency of a series RLC circuit given the user's input.

+**Thoughts:** Day 5  When I seat down to code, time flies.
+Having fun!